EDUCATION PROGRAMS

 UT has also partnered with the state of Tennessee to offer the Grow Your Own program, which was created to address teacher shortages.
 Through the program, students who already have a bachelor’s degree can earn a salary by working in schools as apprentice teachers while obtaining teacher licensure and a master’s degree.

 Part of being a Volunteer means using your skills and talents to make a difference in the community around you.
 The Education Research and Opportunity Center at UT is home to five US Department of Education TRiO outreach and student services programs that have helped veterans, adults, and youth for over 30 years.
-By participating in these programs, you might find yourself helping youth graduate from high school and enroll in college, encourage high school students to pursue degrees in the fields of math and science, or support veterans while they pursue their educational goals.
+By participating in these programs, you might find yourself helping youth graduate from high school and enroll in college, encouraging high school students to pursue degrees in the fields of math and science, or supporting veterans while they pursue their educational goals.

 Where you’ll study